 The Fourth Appellate District then reversed the juvenile court’s finding that 1391 was invalid and denied the motion to transfer B.M. to criminal court (“adult court”).

 The Fourth Appellate District reasoned that the voters, through Prop 57, did not create a mechanism to transfer 14 and 15 year -olds to criminal court (from juvenile court).
 Moreover, declaring 1391 unconstitutional would “freeze any effort at youth justice reform” when Proposition 57’s goal was promoting youth justice reform.
 In addition, 1391 promoted Prop 57s goals by limiting prosecutorial discretion and promoting rehabilitation rather than punishment to stop “the revolving door of crime by emphasizing rehabilitation.”

 While we applaud efforts to rehabilitate juvenile offenders, we find the reasoning of the Fourth Appellate District Court rather confusing.
-Why rely upon Proposition 57’s silence concerning four and fifteen-year olds for transfer to adult court?
-Why rely upon general principals of Proposition 57, but apply then only to fourteen and fifteen-year-olds?
+Why rely upon Proposition 57’s silence concerning fourteen and fifteen-year olds for transfer to adult court?
+Why rely upon general principals of Proposition 57, but apply them only to fourteen and fifteen-year-olds?
 Why not apply the same logic to sixteen and seventeen-year olds, too?
 In other words, we think this decision, while certainly beneficial to any fourteen or fifteen-year-old, is vulnerable to reversal by the California Supreme Court, if appealed to that court.

 The citation for the Fourth Appellate District Court ruling discussed above is B.M. v.
 The Superior Court of Riverside County (4th App.
 Dist., 2019) 40 Cal.App.5th 742.